FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 This command contains three parts: laser command, tracking command and positioning command.
 Before adding this command, please confirm whether the laser tracking sensor in the user peripheral has been configured successfully.
 See the Robot Peripherals chapter for details.

-1. "Open/Close sensor" command node, parameters
+1. "Open/Close sensor" command node, parameters:

 - Select weld type: 0 ~ 49